Landowner Resources

 Our legal responsibility is to be a partner in perpetuity to you and to everyone who owns and loves this land in the future.

-These materials are for general information only and are not legal or tax advice.
+Conservation easements are one tool among many for planning the future of your land.
+The information on this page is a general overview; every property and family situation is different.
 For questions about taxes, estate planning, or business structure, please talk with your legal and financial advisors.